 The Beckerian human capital theory provides an economic framework for understanding how economic agents decide whether to invest in knowledge by comparing expected returns and costs.
 Returns and costs include both monetary and non-monetary components, such as psychological costs and motivational returns.
 Human capital theory predicts that an individual will participate in training when the discounted returns to training are larger than the costs.
 Similar arguments apply to firms, which will invest in training if the discounted returns are larger than the discounted costs.
 Since older adults have on average fewer expected years left in the workforce, workers and employers will have less time to enjoy the returns to training, resulting in lower discounted training benefits.
 Training older workers therefore implies a higher probability of not recouping training costs.
-Moreover, from a firm's perspective, because training performance is worse among older workers than among younger ones, firms will likely find it more profitable to invest in training younger workers, to the extent that different training performance translates into differences in productivity.
-From a worker's perspective, older workers will be less motivated than younger workers to invest in training unless the eventual productivity rise is followed by a more than proportional change in earnings.
+Moreover, from a firm's perspective, because training performance might be worse among older workers than among younger ones, firms could find it more profitable to invest in training younger workers, to the extent that different training performance translates into differences in productivity, and provide a suboptimal level of training to older workers for cautionary reasons.
+From a worker's perspective, older workers will be less motivated than younger workers to invest in training, unless the eventual productivity rise is followed by a more than proportional change in earnings.